-There are a number of types of litter trays to choose from which largely depends on how big your bunny is and how much room you have.
+There are many types of litter trays to choose from and choosing the best size largely depends on how big your bunny is and how much room you have.
 In this guide we look at the good and bad points of each type to help you decide which is the best for you and your bunny.

 If you have a large or giant bunny then you may find that a lot of the regular trays are a little on the small side and can lead to peeing accidents over the sides, litter being kicked out and often the whole thing being tipped over.
 The answer is to get a small plastic dog bed.
-Make sure it's the type without drainage holes in so the letter does not fall through.
+Make sure it is the type without drainage holes in, so the letter does not fall through.

 Look out for combinations of litter trays and feeding station as these can be a great way of making double use of a smaller space.
 They will encourage your bunny to both use the litter tray and eat some more hay which is always good.

 Litter trays with a mesh under them, although easy to clean, can be uncomfortable for your bunny and this sort of setup is not used by people that put the welfare of their bunnies first.